vitessio/website/content/en/docs/reference/vindexes.md

 ---
-title: Consistent Lookup Vindexes
+title: VIndexes
-weight: 3
+aliases: ['/docs/schema-management/consistent-lookup/']
 ---

-As mentioned in the VSchema section, Vitess supports the concept of a lookup vindex, or what is also commonly known as a cross-shard index.
+As mentioned in [VSchema](../vschema), Vitess supports the concept of a lookup vindex, or what is also commonly known as a cross-shard index.
 It's implemented as a mysql table that maps a column value to the keyspace id.
 This is usually needed when someone needs to efficiently find a row using a where clause that does not contain the primary vindex.

 This lookup table can be sharded or unsharded.
 No matter which option one chooses, the lookup row is most likely not going to be in the same shard as the keyspace id it points to.